Lumen and Watt DROP on the roof

 9. How large an area does 1 000 lumens illuminate?

-1 000 lumens with an omnidirectional light source illuminates a 2 to 3 metre area around the luminaire to a basic illumination level.
+A 1000-lumen omnidirectional light source effectively illuminates a 2 to 3 meter area to a basic lighting level.
 1,000 lumens will give you the light you need for a worktop, for example, but it’s still too much for a quiet meal.
-An outdoor lamp producing 1 000 lumens of light can be seen over 100 metres away.
+On the other hand, outdoors, a light producing 1000 lumens can be visible from over 100 meters away.

 10. Are different amounts of lumen necessary in different rooms?